memgraph/docs/cypher-manual/updating-nodes-and-relationships.md

 ```

 ### Bulk update

 You can use SET clause to do a bulk update.
-Here is an example how to increment
+Here is an example of how to
-everyone's age by 1.
+increment everyone's age by 1:

 ```cypher
 MATCH (n :Person) SET n.age = n.age + 1;